National Issues Forums

 The National Issues Forums (NIF) is a US-based non partisan, nationwide network of civic, educational, and other organizations and individuals whose common interest is to promote public deliberation in America.
 NIF sponsors public forums and training institutions for public deliberation."
 Everyday citizens get to deliberate on various issues through NIF forums.
 Some of the issues discussed include civil rights, education, energy, government, etc. "Think, Deliberate, Act" is the slogan on the NIF.

 History

-In the summer 1981 at the Wing-spread Conference, 17 organizations created the Domestic Policy Association.
+In the summer of 1981 at the Wing-spread Conference, 17 organizations created the Domestic Policy Association.
 The Domestic Policy Association was a non partisan nationwide network that would deliberate each year on 3 pressing issues.
 The network expanded across the nation, and it provided valuable opportunities for different people to deliberate.
 Soon, some larger collaborating institutions initiated the forums.

 Process

 Aimed not just to "talk" about problems, the NIF is a way for people to deliberate, or to have serious discussions on issues.
 In its early years, NIF depended on Public Agenda, an agency founded by Daniel Yankelovich, to select issues for NIF.
 Today, however, the process of selecting and framing issues for deliberation is handled by a variety of civic groups and organizations.

 NIF forums make use of a moderator, (Melville, Willingham, Dedrick, 2005).
 While the moderator may not be an expert in the issue being discussed, his or her function is nonetheless important to the discussion.
 NIF moderators do several things: